alexpolonsky/doswah.com/_posts/2016-01-24-broncos-on-to-50.md

 <figure>
 	<img src="/images/onto50/flight.png">
 </figure>
 The night before the game, I bought round-trip tickets to the rocky mountains of Denver, Colorado.
 Hey, if it's not too late - then you can still do it.
-After two-hour flight and big Mike with the Uber ride talking about rocky mountain oysters (still on my to eat list) and prairie dogs, I was surrounded by a sea of orange and nothing could steal the grin on my face.
+After my two-hour flight and a lovely converstion with big Mike (my Uber driver) about rocky mountain oysters and prairie dogs, I found myself surrounded by a sea of orange and nothing could steal the grin from my face.
 <figure>
 	<img src="/images/onto50/sportsauthority.png">
 </figure>
 <figure>
 	<img src="/images/onto50/smith-sharpe-davis-atwater.png">
 </figure>
 I stood among statues of Broncos hall-of-game and the great Pat Bowlen.
-As I my expensive credentials let me into the stadium, my heart sank with awe in the sights and sounds.
-Players from the championship teams were here - Sharpe, Davis, McCaffrey.
-Also in attendance were T.I. and Standford phenom running back Christian McCaffrey.
-I was finally here - thousands people with different stories on why and how they got here but all with the singular purpose: kick and scream their beloved Broncos to the Super Bowl.
+As I my expensive credentials granted into the stadium, my heart sank with awe in the sights and sounds.
+Players from the championship teams were here - Sharpe, Davis, and more.
+Also in attendance were T.I.and Standford phenom running back Christian McCaffrey.
+It hit me.
+I was finally here - amongst thousands with the singular purpose: kick and scream their beloved Broncos to the Super Bowl.
 <figure>
 	<img src="/images/onto50/seat.png">
 	<figcaption>Club level 306, Row 2, Seat 3.</figcaption>
 </figure>
-National Anthem by Andy Grammer and kickoff started.
-I blew up my snapchat throughout the game as I was on the edge of my seat with every ticking minute going by.
-I've attended a Seahawks regular-season game at Century Link, known to be the loudest stadium in the NFL.
-I joined a Broncos crowd that was even *louder*.
+National Anthem was sung by Andy Grammer and kickoff started.
+I blew up my snapchat throughout the game because was on the edge of my seat with every ticking minute going by.
+I've attended a Seahawks regular-season game at Century Link Field, known to be the loudest stadium in the NFL.
+This Broncos crowd that was even *louder*.
 Every defensive possession, fans were on their feet - shouted to the top of their lungs.
 There were five pre-snap offensive penalties by the Patriots - I witnessed the power of home field advantage.
 I cheered "IN-COM-PLETE!" as Brady's passes didn't connect.
-In what proved to be a valuable possession, I put on my Broncos beanie at the 2 minute warning - Manning marched the offensive to a McManus field goal to end the half.
-I found myself a new superstition.
+In what proved to be a valuable possession, I put on my Broncos beanie at the 2 minute warning - Manning marched the offense which led to a McManus field goal to end the half.
 <figure>
 	<img src="/images/onto50/field.png">
 </figure>